 Under the Code of Student Conduct, the Student Conduct Officer or RD has the right to make a decision on the case should a student(s) miss an appointment without prior notification.
 Absence cannot be used as a determining factor to decide whether or not you are in violation.

-Witnesses are not allowed in Disciplinary Conferences/Meeting.
+Witnesses are not allowed in Conduct Conference.